valevo/SABIO/plan.md

  - professional is trying to empirically define bias (in the heritage/historical contexts)
  - professional searches for concepts or categories that fulfil a certain definition of bias or behave similarly to concepts that are known to contain biases
  - end user seeks to get an intuitive, empirical idea of bias means and how it might manifest
+ - end user is interested which aspects of society are the most prominent in carrying bias

 Moreover, we can categorise use cases into two aspects